Privacy Policy for SpeechCatcher

 1.1.
 Who We Are and What This Policy Covers

-This policy applies to all users of our Service, which includes licensed Speech Language Pathologists and other qualified healthcare professionals ("Providers") who subscribe to the Service, as well as their Clients whose sessions may be recorded using the Service ("Clients").
+This policy applies to all users of our Service, which includes licensed Speech Language Pathologists and other qualified healthcare professionals ("Providers") who subscribe to the Service, as well as their Clients whose speech productions may be recorded using the Service ("Clients").

 This document is designed to provide transparent information about our privacy practices in a format that is concise, intelligible, and easily accessible, using clear and plain language as required by global data protection standards.
 It outlines what information we process, why we process it, and the rights and choices available to you regarding your information.